phovious-14/Vansam/README.md

 ## Challenges We Ran Into
 * We have tried to deploy our dapp on Shardeum but we were getting JSON RPC error which we have also coordinated with the Shardeum team.
 * We had also tested the same smart contract on Remix with Shardeum Network and it was working fine on EVM with Remix but it was not behaving properly when we tried to use it with our frontend code.
+* But finally we deployed our Smart contract on both Shardeum and Polygon(testnet) Network

 ## Future Scope
 We have also planned to create a Updatable NFT which holds the Whole Family Tree.